tyfon7/UIFixes/README.md

 - Rebind Home/End, PageUp/PageDown to work like they do in every other app ever released in the history of the world.
 - Customizable mouse scrolling speed
 - Fix item tooltips if your mouse goes through the Quest/FoundInRaid icon (great for MoreCheckmarks)
-- Allow found in raid money and ammo automatically stack with non-found-in-raid items (stops containers making extra stacks!)
+- Allow found in raid money and ammo automatically stack with non-found-in-raid items (stops containers making extra stacks!). ✨ Top-up too!
 - Option to synchronize stash scroll position everywhere your stash is visible

 ## Traders